Moist Blueberry Buckle Cake with Cinnamon Streusel Topping

 - toss blueberries in flour- this is another great baking trick.
 Getting a good coat of flour on your blueberries keeps them from sinking to the bottom of the cake!

-- double the recipe- Double the recipe and make it in a 9x13 baking pan.
+- double the recipe- Double the recipe and make it in a 9×13 baking pan.
 You will need to add a few extra minutes to your baking time, so be sure to keep a close eye on your cake while it bakes.

-Blueberry Buckle Coffee Cake
+Moist Blueberry Buckle Cake with Cinnamon Streusel Topping

 Ingredients